-- MD University of Jena, 1995 - Postdoc with E. Neher at the MPI for Biophysical Chemistry, 1994 1997 - Junior Group Leader at the API for Biophysical Chemistry, Göttingen 1997 - 2001 - Residency in Otolaryngology, University Medical Center Göttingen 1997 2002 - Group Leader at the Department of Otolaryngology, University Medical Center Göttingen since 2001 - Research Group Leader at MPI for Biophysical Chemistry, MPI for Experimental Medicine and German Primate Center, Göttingen since 2014 - Director, Institute for Auditory Neuroscience, University Medical Center Göttingen 2015
+- 1995 M.D.
+University of Jena - 1994 1997 Postdoc with E. Neher at the MPI for Biophysical Chemistry - 1997 2001 Junior Group Leader at the at the MPI for Biophysical Chemistry, Göttingen - since 2001 Leader of the InnerEarLab and Clinical Work at the Department of Otolaryngology, University Medical Center Göttingen - Director of the Institute for Auditory Neuroscience, University Medical Center Göttingen and group leader at the MPIs for Experimental Medicine and Biophysical Chemistry and the German Primate Center